-As I cycle home after a gruelling 12 hour shift, I see strange flashes from the corner of my eye.
+As I cycle home after a gruelling 12-hour shift, I see strange flashes from the corner of my eye.
 At the cafe where I have breakfast with my partner, I accidentally start buttering a tomato.
 I’m struggling to follow the flow of the conversation – all I can think of is sleep.
 Back home, I turn on the shower, expecting the water to hit my head – and realise that I’m still wearing my helmet.
 When I do finally get to bed, pulling the curtains closed on the beautiful day outside is physically painful.
 While everybody else is having fun – in the park, at the pub, enjoying the sun – I’m trying to ignore the slivers of light which creep into the bedroom, scrunching my eyes so tightly closed that I think might pull a muscle.
-And on top of all this – the exhaustion, the mental lapses, the irritation – I’m worrying about whether I’m going to be able to get enough rest to avoid feeling jet-lagged for the next two night shifts.
+And on top of all this – the exhaustion, the mental lapses, the irritation – I’m worried about whether I’m going to be able to get enough rest to avoid feeling jet-lagged for the next two night shifts.

 In order to keep our society running, many people – security guards, transport workers, and healthcare professionals among them – have to work night shifts.
-But while awareness of some of the costs of night shift work – including heightened risk of heart disease and certain cancers – has been increasing in recent years, many aspects of night shift work remain under-discussed.
-One of these aspects is ‘night shift anxiety’: the mentally trying unease or fear in anticipation of, or as consequence of, night shift work.
+But while awareness of some of the costs of night shift work – including a heightened risk of heart disease and certain cancers – has been increasing in recent years, many aspects of night shift work remain under-discussed.
+One of these aspects is ‘night shift anxiety’: the mentally trying unease or fear in anticipation of, or as a consequence of, night shift work.

 As an A&E nurse, I find there are several aspects of night shift work which can generate or exacerbate anxiety.
-One of is the relative isolation that characterises the working environment at night.
+One of them is the relative isolation that characterises the working environment at night.
 While the world outside shuts down, those of us working in A&E have to remain as switched on as the overhead lighting.
 And because everything else has shut down, when something serious happens we have to deal with it without much of the support we would otherwise receive.
 The hospital itself is quieter and fewer members of staff are around.
 Senior help is harder to come by and other departments and facilities – who we might otherwise reach out to for support – have shut, with staff members having long since gone home.
-And unfortunately it’s not the case that A&E conveniently follows the rhythms of the waking day, with people only getting ill or injured during working hours.
+And unfortunately, it’s not the case that A&E conveniently follows the rhythms of the waking day, with people only getting ill or injured during working hours.
 Most of the deaths I’ve encountered in the paediatric department in which I work have happened during night shifts.
 While any death is a traumatic event for a healthcare worker, there is something particularly grim about having to leave a message on the coroner’s answer phone because their office isn’t open at night.

 In addition to the more isolated working conditions during night shifts, people regularly working nights can experience another type of isolation – isolation from their friends and family.
 A recent ESRC study found that night shift workers had significantly less time for face-to-face social interactions – everything from playing sports or volunteering, to simply hanging out with friends – and that this had a negative impact on their mental health.
 For me, this is one of the major contributors to the anxiety that can build up around night shifts.
 Not only do I worry about the shift itself, but I also fret about how the irregular and unsociable sleeping, waking and socialising patterns that accompany night shift work will impact my personal relationships.
 2pm on a Saturday afternoon might be the perfect time for a barbecue for most of my friends, but for me it means turning up bleary eyed, sleep deprived, and still feeling drained from a 12 hour shift that prevented me from curling up in bed until after 9am.
 And because night shift work is something that most people have no experience of, it can be hard for others to understand why their plans need to be moved around to accommodate the one person who was working late.
 ‘Why are you always working nights?’
 I’ve been asked, as if it’s a voluntary thing, rather than a necessity for a functioning emergency services system (about as understanding a question as asking a Londoner why they pay so much for rent).